 , can take hours to shop, ship, and physically replace.

-Which Upgrades Will Improve Your PC Performance the Most?
+These Upgrades Will Improve Your PC Performance the Most!

-Which Upgrades Will Improve Your PC Performance the Most?
-Need a faster computer but aren't sure which component would be most beneficial to upgrade?
-Here's what you need to know.
+These Upgrades Will Improve Your PC Performance the Most!
+Need a faster computer but aren't sure what you should upgrade on your PC?
+Follow our PC upgrade checker to find out.

 That’s why we want to show you

 quick tricks to speed up Windows

 in no time at all.
 Here are 10 different ways to squeeze a little more speed out of your system without investing hours of your time.

 10 Quick Fixes to Make your Windows Computer Faster